 How to attach the wood to the wall

-I did the vertical boards first, measured and cut the boards with my miter saw.
+I did the vertical boards first, measured, and cut the boards with my miter saw.
 The hardest part was figuring out the angle.

 Then I measured the horizontal boards, cut and repeated the steps to apply to the wall.

 You can see in this picture above that I angled the wood by 45 degrees where it met the end of the wall.
 I accomplished this with my miter saw.
 The reason I did this is that it gives a more finished look than just a blunt end to the wood.